kubernetes/kubernetes/cluster/gce/windows/README-GCE-Windows-kube-up.md

 ## IMPORTANT PLEASE NOTE!
 Any time the file structure in the `windows` directory changes, `windows/BUILD` and `k8s.io/release/lib/releaselib.sh` must be manually updated with the changes.
-We HIGHLY recommend not changing the file structure, because consumers of Kubernetes releases depend on the release structure remaining stable.
+We highly recommend not changing the file structure, because consumers of Kubernetes releases depend on the release structure remaining stable.

 ## Bring up the cluster